slemire/slemire.github.io/_posts/2019-02-23-htb-writeup-zipper.md

 ![](/assets/images/htb-writeup-zipper/zabbix_hosts.png)

-We can modify our existing script to be ran on the Zabbix Agent instead of the server:
+The agent is running on the host OS while the Zabbix server is running in a container so what we want to do is modify our existing script so its runs on the Zabbix Agent (therefore on the Host OS) instead of the server.

 ![](/assets/images/htb-writeup-zipper/zabbix_script2.png)